isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/BPF_PROG.md

 The `BPF_PROG` macro allows you to write your program with a normal function signature, the macro will then do the casting for you.

 !!! note
     The original context will stay available as `ctx`, if you ever wish to access it manually or need to pass it to a helper or kfunc.
-Therefor, the variable name `ctx` should not be reused in arguments or function body.
+Therefore, the variable name `ctx` should not be reused in arguments or function body.

 !!! warning
     This macro assumes a 1 to 1 conversion between a `u64` and argument.
 However, the Sys V calling convention allows types such as structs of up to 16 bytes to be passed over 2 registers and thus two `u64`s in the context.
 That breaks the assumption and may lead to hard to resolve bugs.
 The [`BPF_PROG2`](BPF_PROG2.md) macro is the improved version of this one which does account for this.
 Its recommend to use the second version when you might be dealing with arguments larger than 8 bytes.